Solving the mysteries of bioscience

 This workshop is supported by the National Institute Of Neurological Disorders And Stroke of the National Institutes of Health under Award Number U24NS109043 (Neuropixels – Allen Institute) and Award Number U24NS113646 (OpenScope Program), and by the National Science Foundation under Award 2142911 (Neuropixels – Steinmetz Lab).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health or National Science Foundation.

 The workshop will last 3 days.
-All participants will complete the Foundations of Neuropixels and introduction to the Allen Brain Observatory on September 21-22.
-A subset will continue to Advanced Neuropixels Techniques on September 23; space in the advanced training is more limited.
+All participants will complete the Foundations of Neuropixels and introduction to the Allen Brain Observatory on June 12-13.
+A subset will continue to Advanced Neuropixels Techniques on June 14; space in the advanced training is more limited.
 The program includes in-lab demos and tours, presentations, and discussions.
 Topics are subject to change and additional topics may be added.
 See Workshop Tracks section below.

 Days 1 and 2 will be held at the Allen Institute.